How to remove viruses and malware from Mac

 - Follow the on-screen instructions to create a new user.
 Make sure it is an administrator account.

-To move your important information from one user to another, do this:
+Now, move your important information from one user to another.
+Do this:

 - Click on the Finder > Go > Go to Folder...